pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/inputs-outputs.md

 {{% /choosable %}}
 {{% choosable language python %}}

-In python, you can pass in unnamed arguments to `Output.all` to create an array of Outputs, for example:
+In python, you can pass in unnamed arguments to `Output.all` to create an Output list, for example:

 ```python
 from pulumi import Output